zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 14.4 #
+## What's new in v 14.5 #

-- Fixed GBA logo issues
+- Added option to show controls overlay only on arcade games
-- Fixed labels update when sorting
+- Added two new systems: Sega Pico and Acan
-- Fixed number of columns in scraper messages
+- In multifilter menu you can skip void entries with "right"
-- Added pixel font on scrape screen
+- Fixed issue with controls overlay

 ## Emulator system identifier #